 Fred Gore began teaching in 1967 with the Waterloo Catholic District School Board.
 As a young teacher, Fred was drawn to teaching students that the Board had deemed “unteachable”.
 These students were labelled juvenile delinquents and sent to sector schools to be “taught”.
 In his teaching, Fred realized that these students were, in fact, Learning Disabled and were struggling academically, not because they were lazy or dumb, but because they had learning challenges.
 Fred was soon labelled the “Student Whisperer” and the Catholic School Board sent him from school to school to set up environments for these children.
 But by 1979, Fred had realized that the Board had a very different vision of how to aid and assist children with Learning Disabilities and, and in 1980 he left the school board, cashed in his pension, and opened St. Jude’s School in September of 1980 with his wife, Bonnie.

 By the end of September 1980, St Jude’s had one full time student.
-By Christmas, we had 6.
+By Christmas, 6.
 In those first years, Mr. Gore was the principal, Director, teacher, janitor, bus driver, and lunch lady!
 Fred and Bonnie, while raising their own young family, knew that the Waterloo Region needed St. Jude’s School and put everything on the line to begin this dream.

-Located on Philip Street in Waterloo, St. Jude’s had grown for a decade and was well known in the Waterloo Region for its exceptional work with bright/gifted students who experience learning disabilities.
+Located on Philip Street in Waterloo, St. Jude’s School had grown for a decade and was well known in the Waterloo Region for its exceptional work with bright/gifted students who experience learning disabilities.
 During the 80’s the word spread that St. Jude’s was a school where great teaching, small class sizes, and motivated students were the norm.

 As the decade changed into the 90’s, more and more parents were approaching St. Jude’s School to register their children.
 Fred Gore, St. Jude’s director and founder, would ask the same question at each meeting – “What is your child’s learning disability?”
 More and more the parents would respond that their child had no learning difficulties – just the opposite – their child was not being challenged in the public system and they wanted to enroll in St. Jude’s School because they had heard that it was a school that expected each child to perform to their personal best level of achievement.
 Mr. Gore, for a number of years, sent these parents away (his reasoning was that St. Jude’s School was for those students who needed to be there not a school for those who would benefit from attending).